I'm a paragraph. Click here to add your own text and edit me. It's easy.

 Speaking about resilience and overcoming adversity

-Her speaking will leave you feeling both humbled and uplifted about the way you can live your life and perform more authentically at home and work.
+Her speaking will leave you feeling both inspired and uplifted about the way you can live your life and perform with more passion, purpose and authenticity at work.

 Ruth Clare will take you on a journey to a childhood spent with a violent father and an alcoholic mother and how, despite the chaos, she learned to focus on the things within her control, become school captain and a

 graduate in the top ten students of her year.